Ballistic plate: Ceramic

 Ceramic armor plates, typically composed of boron carbide, silicon carbide, or other similar materials, are commonplace in military applications.
 The advantage of ceramic armor is that it is not only lighter than metals, but also much harder, which enables it to deform tungsten core penetrators and resist ammunition at a high velocity.
 Ceramic material defeats projectiles by shattering it into pieces and deforming it to enlarge its surface area and reducing its velocity, decreasing the penetration ability of the projectile.
+Compared to metals, ceramics also reduces the possibility of deflecting bullets, where they may end up in a limb, friendly personnel, bystanders or property.

 Compared to metal counterparts like steel or titanium, ceramic plates have inferior multi-hit resistance due to its somewhat brittle nature, though most modern ceramic plates mitigate this with extensive tiling and thickness; regardless, they are still somewhat vulnerable to projectiles which hit in a tight grouping, as these create a stress concentration on the plate and shatter the section of plate targeted, although there are workarounds, as with the IM/PACT technologies demonstrated by Ceradyne, which use a stainless steel crack arrestor, or the titanium arrestor of the newest GRANIT GOST 6A armoured plates fielded by Russia's Armed Forces.
 Ceramic plates can also have their performance reduced or be rendered completely useless if subjected to excessively rough handling, though the exact tolerance for rough handling can vary; British military instructions for the ceramic plates issued with Osprey body armour required users to discard and replace plates that were cracked or otherwise damaged, while stressing that air pockets and minor blemishes did not affect performance.

+Some examples of hard ceramic armor are, The “Granit plate” from Russia, The SAPI plate from the US, RMA armament, and much more.

 Metal

 Most metal ballistic plates are made primarily of steel or titanium, although aluminum and various alloys also exist.
 Steel plating, although it suffers less deformation, may suffer greater impulse generated by an impact, as the steel bends very little, and thus little energy is captured.
 A steel plate shatters a projectile, sending potentially dangerous fragmentation across the plane of the plate.
 In addition, metal armour has the possibility of deflecting bullets, where they may end up in a limb, friendly personnel, bystanders or property.
-Munitions impacting above 3100 fps, or having hardened steel penetrators that exceed the hardness of the plate itself, have been known to penetrate commercial armour steel plates sold under NIJ Level III, most notably the 5.56×45mm M193 round.
+Munitions impacting above 3100 fps (945 m/s), or having hardened steel penetrators that exceed the hardness of the plate itself, have been known to penetrate commercial armour steel plates sold under NIJ Level III, most notably the 5.56×45mm M193 round.
 As well, the most common material, AR500 steel, or Abrasion Resistant/ Brinell Hardness 500 steel, is actually not created for armour purposes, and thus can suffer major variances in hardness According to Leeco Steel, "While often requested for ammunition target surfaces, AR500 steel plate is not certified for ballistic use".
 Hardened steel penetrators and fast velocities have also proven effective in trials and field tests against soviet era, GOST 3 and 4, rated plates.